SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/netskope-webtx-source.md

 ## Data Sources

-The netskope-webtx access a PubSub lite service hosted by Google to retrieve web transaction logs.
-Details on what is ingested can be found [here](https://docs.netskope.com/en/transaction-event-fields.html)
+The netskope-webtx access a PubSub lite service hosted by Google to retrieve web transaction logs using the [v2 dataexport Iterator Endpoint](https://docs.netskope.com/en/using-the-rest-api-v2-dataexport-iterator-endpoints.html).
+Details on what is ingested can be found [here](https://docs.netskope.com/en/transaction-event-fields.html).

 ## Setup and Configuration

 Netskope Web Transactions integration needs to be configured using Netskope Streaming credentials.
-You can collect the subscription path and credentials [here](https://docs.netskope.com/en/netskope-transaction-events.html)
+You can collect the subscription path and credentials [here](https://docs.netskope.com/en/netskope-transaction-events.html).

 ### Create an Netskope WebTx API Source